DA NANG-From the Beginning..

 Following Moose's advice was extremely difficult.
 Pilots got caught up in the excitement of combat.
 We had trained all our careers for this chance and we loved every trigger pull and bomb pickle.
 I was my own worst enemy.
 The hairiest delivery for me was low altitude, 500 knot strafing.
 Three times I tried to destroy my Crusader while strafing various targets.
 Each time I had scrambled from the Hot Pad without a wingman.
 The first time was south of Hoi An.
 An airborne FAC put me on three VC running up a road in the open.
 He gave me their position on the road and I strafed the location.
 The FAC said "50 meters at 12" I strafed the position.
 The FAC said, "Charlie is running hard.
 Your hits are short."
 I had just finished a burst from the guns when I spotted the 3 VC.
 I pushed the nose over and fired.
 Suddenly I was among them.
 I felt a thump on the right wing that was banked lower as I pulled the nose away from the road.
 The FAC shouted, "Three KBA!
 Are you OK?"
 I didn't say anything.
 I was checking gages.
 The FAC said, "I saw your plane merge with your shadow!
 I thought you were a goner!"
 A "head" dent was found on the leading edge of the right outer wing panel on post flight inspection.

-Another close call occurred when I was strafing a footbridge across a chasm west of An Hoa.
+The most regretful moment was pulling out late with a bamboo grove at 12 O' Clock high on April 7, 1967.
+That close call occurred when I was strafing a footbridge across a chasm at the edge of mountains about 25 miles west of An Hoa.
 I almost took the bridge out with the nose of the crusader.

 The Crusader was climbing straight up.
 The J-57 still roared nicely.
 I was pinned to the right side of the cockpit and pushed hard on the right rudder to stop the skid.
-The Stab lights were all on.
+The Yaw and Roll Stabilizer lights were all on.
 I cycled the switches.
-The Yaw stab had to be recycled several times.
-For a second, there, I thought I could smell the 10 hole MAG-11 crapper--or was it the odor of fish heads.
+The Yaw stabs had to be recycled several times.

 It was only ten minutes flight time to Da Nang.
-I landed the F-8, rolled out to the end of the runway and was cleared to the fuel pits.
+I landed the F-8, rolled out to the end of the runway where I parked on the apron and raised my hands out of the cockpit.
 Ordnance de-armed the guns.
 I bypassed refueling and taxied directly to the revetment nearest our hangar.
 That slot was for down birds.
 The plane captain climbed up the left side of the cockpit.
 It was Hans.
-"Go get Gunny Vernime my Aircraft Maintenance Control Chief and SSgt Lara."
+"Go get Gunny Vernime (my Aircraft Maintenance Control Chief) and SSgt Lara."
 I said.
 They came out and Gunny Vernime asked, "Where did you get all the green paint?"

 In Vietnam, no target was worth the loss of your life or your aircraft through taking extraordinary risks unless your actions were in support of friendlies in trouble.